redvers/pony-gtk3/docs/src/gtk3/GtkEntry.md

 */

 fun set_max_length(max_pony: I32): None =>
+"""
+Sets the maximum allowed length of the contents of the widget.
+If the current contents are longer than the given length, then they will be truncated to fit.

+This is equivalent to getting @entry's #GtkEntryBuffer and calling gtk_entry_buffer_set_max_length() on it.
+]|
+"""
   @gtk_entry_set_max_length[None](widget, max_pony)

 fun set_max_width_chars(n_chars_pony: I32): None =>
+"""
+Sets the desired maximum width in characters of @entry.
+"""
   @gtk_entry_set_max_width_chars[None](widget, n_chars_pony)

 fun set_overwrite_mode(overwrite_pony: Bool): None =>
+"""
+Sets whether the text is overwritten when typing in the #GtkEntry.
+"""
   @gtk_entry_set_overwrite_mode[None](widget, overwrite_pony)

 /* set_placeholder_text unavailable due to typing issues